vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 The app displays opacity bounding boxes, but internally the model is also trained to predict a bounding box for the lungs.
 Therefore, if the lungs are not detected then the app outputs an error message to say that the image was not a chest x-ray.

+The local validation map@0.5 was 0.8.

+The accuracy on out of sample data was as follows:
+- The Shenzhen and Montgomery Tuberculosis datasets -> 0.8
+- The DA and DB Tuberculosis datasets -> 0.8
+- The Child Chest X-Ray Images Pneumonia dataset 0.8

+The main issue was the high number of false positives.
+The model was not trained on pediatric data, nevertheless the accuracy on the Child Chest X-Ray Images Pneumonia dataset was 0.8.
+My view is that these numbers are more of a guide than an accurate reflection of the model's quality.
+X-rays are not a high precision diagnosis tool.
+The model should be tested by Radiologists under real world conditions to accurately assess its true capability.

 <br>

 ## 4- How to zoom into the image